 The market-based limitations on the cost of medical care built in to the prior system has been replaced with government mandated caps on what hospitals, doctors, and other healthcare providers can charge.

-After July 1, 2020, Michigan drivers must make automobile insurance choices they have never had to make before.
-Making these choices in an informed and responsible manner requires knowledge of both the ins and outs of the state’s new automobile insurance law and an understanding of the types and scope of coverage provided by government and private health insurers.
+With the coverage tier provisions of the new law now in place, Michigan drivers must make automobile insurance choices they have never had to make before.
+Making these choices in an informed and responsible manner requires knowledge of both the ins and outs of the state’s new automobile insurance law andan understanding of the types and scope of coverage provided by government and private health insurers.

 Perhaps the most significant decision that Michigan drivers will make is selecting a level of coverage for that portion of Personal Injury Protection (PIP) that are called “allowable expenses” and include medical bills and other expenses related to your care, recovery, and rehabilitation.